lthoma39/Advent-of-Code-2025/README.md

 <p>
 Advent of Code is an annual December coding event featuring daily programming puzzles that focus on problem-solving.
-Each challenge can be solved in any language and increases in complexity over time.
+Each challenge increases in complexity over time.
 </p>

 <h2>Progress</h2>